TileDB-Inc/TileDB-R/vignettes/data-ingestion-from-sql.md

 }
 ```

+The `mode="append"` argument of `fromDataFrame` can be used to append to an existing array to
+support chunked operation.

 ### Reading Data Back In

 Reading data from TileDB is a very standard operation of opening the URI, possibly specifying the